-The T'Railway constitutes the Province's contribution to the Trans Canada Trail System.
-It is the largest provincial park in the Province with the most users.
-It is used primarily for snowmobiling, skiing, hiking, walking and all terrain vehicle usage.
-Other new or historical uses such as commercial and domestic harvesting, quarry and mining access and cabin access are also permitted with a special permit
+The T'Railway constitutes the province's contribution to the Trans Canada Trail System.
+It is the largest provincial park in the province with the most users.
+It is used primarily for cross country skiing, hiking, biking, snowmobile and all terrain vehicle usage.
+Other new or historical uses such as commercial and domestic harvesting, quarry and mining access and cabin access are also allowed with a special permit.